magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 - Number of included objects (entities)
 - List presenting how many objects of each type is assigned to the campaign

-An edit form of a staged entity will show you campaigns, which it's been assigned to.
+Also, you can view a campaign on edit form of a staged entity, which it is assigned to.
 And in a preview mode, you can watch a list of campaigns to select one or another.

 #### Preview a campaign

-You can preview scheduled elements on Front-End (as if it were live website) in order to make sure that all planned updates are correct before publishing.
+You can preview scheduled elements on storefront (as if it were live website) in order to make sure that all planned updates are correct before publishing.

 Staging preview enables you to use the following functionality: